mzuccaroli/angular-google-tag-manager/README.md

 # Angular Google Tag Manager Service

+**Please note: this is a temporary clone of mzuccaroli's [angular-google-tag-manager](https://www.npmjs.com/package/angular-google-tag-manager) library, differing only in that it contains a code change which is currently in an [open pull request](https://github.com/mzuccaroli/angular-google-tag-manager/pull/57).
+The following is the text of the original library's readme file:**

 A service library for integrate google tag manager in your angular project This library was generated with [Angular CLI](https://github.com/angular/angular-cli) For more info see this [how to install google tag manager article](https://itnext.io/how-to-add-google-tag-manager-to-an-angular-application-fc68624386e2)